 The majority of the existing streetlight improvements are owned by the City of Riverside Public Utilities Department.
 Lighting at freeway ramp intersections with local streets are owned either by the State of California Department of Transportation or the City of Riverside.
-Facilities owned by the State Department of Transportation were constructed in accordance with plans and specifications on file with said department.
+Facilities owned by the State Department of Transportation were constructed in accordance with plans and specifications on file with the State of California.
 With few exceptions, plans and specifications for street lighting facilities constructed by either private developers as a condition of approval of development projects or the City of Riverside are on file in the Public Utilities Department, Electrical Division.
-Reference is hereby made to said plans and specifications and they are by reference made a part of this report to the same extent as if they were attached hereto.
+Reference is hereby made to said plans and specifications and they are by reference made a part of this report.